platanus/restspec/ROADMAP.md

     + Add a way to add texts to some points of the documentation.
     + TODO:
         * Untie Schema for Schema Response Body.
 DELETEs don't return string, they usually returns NO CONTENT.
 Indeed: nothing.
-        * Allow using a TITLE.
+        * Find a way to add data to the schemas and endpoints for the documentation.